Call Now For An Assessment Of Your Needs: (410) 680-3617

 Many people state that going through a divorce is one of the most stressful events in their lives.
 When you add on the stress of child custody matters, it can be incredibly draining for everyone.
 It is important to remember that the family court will be watching how you act during the child custody dispute.
 They will consider your actions in court during the legal proceedings and outside of the courtroom.
 The way you behave to your co-parent and around your children will significantly impact the outcome of your child custody matter.
 We have created a list of actions you should avoid taking because they could be used to hurt you in your child custody negotiations.

-Engaging in Physical or Verbal Altercations
+Engaging In Physical Or Verbal Altercations

 The stress of your divorce or custody matter can make it easy for you to lash out against your co-parent.
 Your emotions are probably running hot, and you are understandably concerned about losing custody of your children.
 Getting into a physical or verbal altercation with your co-parent can be tempting, but it can be devastating to your case.
 If you feel like you are going to begin yelling at your soon-to-be ex-spouse or partner, it is wise to take a step back, leave, and take a break so you do not do something you will regret.